 In my case, I know I get easily distracted by songs with lyrics (especially if I know the lyrics); I end up singing, and there goes my focus.

-In moments when I need to write or read or do something I don’t want to do that requires my full attention, I play background music or no music at all.
+When I need to write or read or do something, I play background music with no lyrics or no music.

 We’ve all been there: You say you’re going to do something, and one minute after you sit down to do it, you receive an email,